blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 description: SPO Guide for Dingo Pools - How to update your Dingo Node.
 ---

-## How to update your Dingo Node
+## How to Update Your Dingo Node

-## Step 1 - Download latest release
+## Step 1 - Download Latest Release
 Download the latest release from the <a href="https://github.com/blinklabs-io/dingo/releases" target="_blank">Dingo releases</a> page.

 ⚠️ Adjust the version and architecture to match your system.